csfeeser/RHEL/mini-exam.md

 0. Using cron, set things up so that a backup of /home/maggie/ is made daily and stored in root's home directory.

 0. Set up logrotate to keep files for 21 days and also to save the last 6 log files.

+† (it's not actually possible to create files with execute permission by default!)